Quick Links Menu.

 Class Notes:

-The FY 1962 shipbuilding program included one new small AGS that became KELLAR (AGS 25).
-Approved characteristics for a Surveying Ship (AGS), SCB Project No. 214, were promulgated on 13 December 1960 and CNO directed that she was to be designed as much as possible as a follow ship to the AGOR 3 class with the research spaces adaptable for hydrographic surveys.
-The contract design for the ship was completed on 25 September 1961 and invitations to bid were sent out in October, with a specified delivery date of February 1964.
+The contract design for the FY 1962 small surveying ship, KELLAR (AGS 25), was completed on 25 September 1961 and invitations to bid were sent out in October 1961 with a specified delivery date for the ship of February 1964.
 On 18 January 1962 a fixed price contract was concluded with the lowest bidder, the Marietta Manufacturing Co. of Point Pleasant, W. Va.
 This yard, located on the Ohio River, had built over 800 small vessels since 1920, mostly barges but also a class of Army mine planters during World War II, and just before winning the contract for KELLAR had won the contact for USNS SANDS and LYNCH (AGOR 6-7).
-After a quick start of construction KELLAR experienced a series of floods, freezes, shipyard strikes, labor-management disputes a flu epidemic, extended construction delays, and finally a Navy decision in 1964 to terminate the contract.
+After a quick start of construction KELLAR experienced a series of floods, freezes, shipyard strikes, labor-management disputes, a flu epidemic, extended construction delays, and finally a Navy decision in 1964 to terminate the contract.
 After KELLAR was launched in July 1964 (an event originally scheduled for 1 August 1963) the Navy had her moved to New Orleans for completion at another yard.
-The contract with Marinette was formally cancelled on 14 April 1965 and completion was assigned to Avondale Shipyards at New Orleans.
+The contract with Marietta was formally cancelled on 14 April 1965 and completion was assigned to Avondale Shipyards at New Orleans.

 On 1 Jan 1962 a second ship initially described as an AGOR-3 Class (SCB 185) ship was scheduled for operation as an applied research ship.
 The approved characteristics for a Surveying Ship (AGS), SCB Project No. 214, were updated for a small surveying ship for FY 1964 on 12 April 1963 and as SCB Project No. 709.65 on 20 February 1964, with revised characteristics for SCB Project No. 709.65, being approved on 9 December 1968.
-This second ship, which became S P LEE (AGS 31) was finally budgeted in FY 1965 as an AGS (SCB 709.65) along with the first new large AGS, CHAUVENET (AGS 29, SCB 708.65).
-(AGS 30 was an ex-World War II AVP, SAN PABLO.)
-On 17 Jul 1965 the mission of the ship was changed from applied research to survey ship and she was listed as a replacement for SHELDRAKE (AGS 19, ex AM 62).
-The rigs and dates of the two small surveying ships indicate that AGS 25 was a variant of the AGOR 6 type while AGS 31 was a variant of the AGOR 9 type.
+The 1963 characteristics essentially duplicated those for SCB 214 of 13 December 1960 with the beam increased to 39' (already done in AGS 25) and with a modified 26' utility boat instead of a modified 33' utility boat for surveying operations.
+This second ship, which became S P LEE (AGS 31, named for the Union's Rear Admiral Samuel Phillips Lee) was finally funded in FY 1965 as an AGS (SCB 709.65) along with the first new large AGS, CHAUVENET (AGS 29, SCB 708.65, formerly SCB 193).
+On 17 July 1965 the mission of the new small ship was changed from applied research to survey ship and she was listed as a replacement for SHELDRAKE (AGS 19, ex AM 62).
+The rigs and dates of the two small surveying ships indicate that, while AGS 25 was a variant of the AGOR 6 type, AGS 31 was a variant of the AGOR 12 type.
 In November 1965 AGS 31 was transferred to the charting and mapping program element.
 Both AGS 25 and AGS 31 were officially described in 1969 as designed and equipped to collect depth soundings in the coastal waters of the world in response to economic and military charting requirements of the United States.
 Both were operated by MSTS under the technical direction of the Commander, U.S. Naval Oceanographic Office.

-On 30 September 1969 MSTS informed MARAD that the Oceanographer of the Navy had scheduled four ships including three Navy-designed 208-foot oceanographic hulls, AGOR 4-5 and AGS 31, for deactivation and layup (soon changed to reduced readiness status) for a minimum period of one year as part of an AGOR cutback program.
+On 30 September 1969 MSTS informed MARAD that the Oceanographer of the Navy had scheduled four ships including three Navy-designed 208-foot oceanographic hulls, AGOR 4-5 and AGS 31, for deactivation and layup (soon changed to reduced readiness status) for a minimum period of one year as part of a Vietnam-era AGOR cutback program.
 (The fourth ship was probably AGS 36, see AGM 16.)
-In June 1970 he assigned AGS 31 to the Naval Undersea Research and Developmennt Center (NUC) at San Diego for use as a laboratory research vessel for a minimum of two years.
-Her mission was to produce acoustic information in support of both anti-submarine and pro-submarine operations.
+On 30 April 1970 the Navy informed Congress that it was planning to restore to service the three ships which budget restrictions had required that it tie up the previous fall and that these ships would serve Navy laboratories.
+In June 1970 NAVOCEANO assigned AGS 31 to the Naval Undersea Research and Developmennt Center (NUC) at San Diego for use as a laboratory research vessel for a minimum of two years.
+Her mission there was to produce acoustic information in support of both anti-submarine and pro-submarine operations.
 The transfer occurred on 10 September 1970, and on 23 September 1970 the Oceanographer asked OPNAV to change the hull designation of the ship from T-AGS 31 to T-AG 192 for the period of her assignment to NUC.
 The classification was changed by CNO on 25 September 1970 effective that date.
 At NUC she took over programs previously handled by REXBERG (EPCER 855) and MARYSVILLE (EPCER 857).
 Her initial two year assignment at NUC was extended to February 1974 although she spent part of that time in ready reserve status.
 Both AGS 25 and AGS 31 had unusually short Navy careers, the former being loaned to Portugal in 1972 and the latter to the Coast and Geodetic Survey in 1974.

 Ship Notes: